beetbox/beets/docs/reference/pathformat.rst

 Any group of albums with identical values for all the identifiers will be considered "duplicates".
 Then, the function tries each disambiguator field, looking for one that distinguishes each of the duplicate albums from each other.
-The first such field is used as the result for ``%aunique``.
+The first such field is used as the result for ``%aunique``, preceded by a space.
 If no field suffices, an arbitrary number is used to distinguish the two albums.
+If an album is not a duplicate, ``%aunique`` just returns a space.

 The default identifiers are ``albumartist album`` and the default disambiguators are ``albumtype year label catalognum albumdisambig``.
 So you can get reasonable